camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## Client Credentials Flow

 The [OAuth 2.0 Client Credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) grant type is used to obtain a 2-legged Access Token that does not represent a user.
-The grant-type can only be used if agreed between the API consumer and the API provider exposing the API, taking into account the declared purpose for accessing the API (cf. [CAMARA API Specification - Authorization and authentication common guidelines](CAMARA-API-access-and-user-consent.md#camara-api-specification---authorization-and-authentication-common-guidelines)).
+The grant-type can only be used if agreed between the API Consumer and the API provider exposing the API, taking into account the declared purpose for accessing the API (cf. [CAMARA API Specification - Authorization and authentication common guidelines](CAMARA-API-access-and-user-consent.md#camara-api-specification---authorization-and-authentication-common-guidelines)).

 ## JWT Bearer Flow